seattlecoderdojo/FullStackWebDevWorkshop-Sept19/week4/README.md

 Today you'll learn:

 1. What a database is.
-2. What SQL is.
 3. How to create a new database and table.
 4. How to add data to a database.
 5. How to read data from a database.
-6. How to change data in a database.
+6. How to use that data to let people in or keep them out

 ## What is a database?